What type of features do I get in my app?

 - Crash: Try closing other open apps in your phone and then open the Preview app.
 If you are still facing issues, contact info@AppNotch.com

-What do the different status terms mean in the App Dashboard?
+What does the different status mean in the App Dashboard?

 If all steps are completed and the app has been submitted to be built, it goes through multiple validation checks before getting built.
 List of statuses and their meaning:

 App Review – Waiting for an Admin to review and submit the app to Google Play/iTunes